jcummingsutk/jcummingsutk.github.io/content/en/post/fulton_ERA_predictor.md

 **Goal**: Develop a predictor for recipients of the Emergency Rent and Utility Assistance program in Fulton County.

-**Results**: A logistic regression and gradient boosting classifier that are 77% and 78% accurate on the test data set, respectively, with a geographical interpretable logistic regression coefficients.
+**Results**: A logistic regression and gradient boosting classifier that are 77% and 78% accurate on the test data set, respectively, with geographical interpretable logistic regression coefficients.
 A heatmap interpretation of these coefficients corresponding to the location data is also implemented through the google maps python package.

 ## Useful Links